 The National Botanic Gardens is home to over 20,000 living plants along with millions of dried specimens.

-Dedicated to conservation, education, science, reference, demonstration, and recreation, the garden gives you the opportunity to learn about plants while enjoying their aesthetics.
+Dedicated to conservation, the garden gives you the opportunity to learn about plants while enjoying their aesthetics.

 Plant lovers and gardeners will especially appreciate the wealth of information.

 The Palm House and the museum are the main attractions at the Botanic Gardens.

 You’ll see fruits, seeds, wood, fibers, and other plant artifacts from the Garden’s 200+ year history.

 Farmleigh House is Ireland’s guest house for foreign dignitaries, offering them the best accommodations that the city has.

 Built in the 1700s, the home was later purchased by members of one of Ireland’s leading families, the Guinnesses.